Health and appearance of Michael Jackson: Skin color

 Jackson's autopsy confirmed that he had vitiligo.
 His skin was found to have reduced (though not absent) melanocytes, the cells active in skin pigmentation.
 Vitiligo occurs in three different patterns.
 Segmental depigmentation means only one side of the body is affected, whereas generalized depigmentation means many parts of the body are affected.
 Jackson's autopsy report states a "focal depigmentation of the skin" (i.e., the depigmentation occurs on one or a few areas of the body).
 In Jackson's case, there were five affected areas.
-When Jackson was diagnosed with vitiligo in the mid-1980s, he started to learn more about the disease.
-He would often call his dermatologist's nurse and future wife Debbie Rowe to get medical information as well as emotional support.
 Jackson's autopsy did not confirm or refute the claim that he had lupus.

 Cosmetic procedures

 Nose surgeries

 Media reports state Jackson had extensive surgery on his nose.
-Jackson contradicted those reports in his 1988 autobiography Moonwalk, saying he only had had two rhinoplasties.

-Shortly after Jackson's death Klein stated that he had rebuilt Jackson's nose because its cartilage had totally collapsed and that he had been 'exquisitely sensitive to pain'.
+Jackson denied those reports in his 1988 autobiography Moonwalk, saying he had only had two rhinoplasties.
+Shortly after Jackson's death, Klein stated that he had rebuilt Jackson's nose because its cartilage had totally collapsed and that he had been 'exquisitely sensitive to pain'.
 Medical records show that Klein administered Jackson Demerol during procedures.
 Jackson had told Patrick Treacy that he had had a facial hypersensitivity caused by a botched cosmetic surgery.
-Jackson's second wife Debbie Rowe, who had met Jackson while she had been working for Klein, said she had been designated to help him through procedures.
+Jackson's second wife, Debbie Rowe, who had met Jackson while she had been working for Klein, said she had been designated to help him through procedures.

 In 2017, British broadcaster Sky canceled the airing of an episode of Urban Myths which cast Joseph Fiennes to portray Jackson with heavy white makeup and a constructed nose.
-The cancelation came after Jackson's family had expressed concerns in public.
+The cancellation came after Jackson's family had expressed concerns in public.

 Facial structure

 Surgeons speculated he also had a forehead lift, cheekbone surgery and altered his lips.

-Jackson however, said that he had a dimple created in his chin attributing the other changes in the structure of his face to puberty, a strict vegetarian diet, weight loss, a change in hair style and stage lighting.
+Jackson variously denied the reports of extensive cosmetic surgery, at times claiming to have only ever had surgery on his nose, while at other times saying that he also had a dimple created in his chin.
+Jackson attributed the changes in the structure of his face to puberty, a strict vegetarian diet, weight loss, a change in hairstyle and stage lighting.
 He also denied allegations that he had altered his eyes.
-In the unedited version of the documentary Living With Michael Jackson, Jackson was asked about his cheeks; he answered: "These cheekbones?
+In the unedited version of the documentary Living with Michael Jackson, Jackson was asked about his cheeks; he answered: "These cheekbones?
 No. My father has the same thing.
 We have Indian blood."